saurabhjadhav1911/flamenco/web/project-website/content/usage/variables/_index.md

 - `users`: values are used when submitting jobs from Blender and showing them in the web interface.
 - `workers`: values that are used when sending tasks to workers.

-## Custom Job Types

-This documentation section focuses on pre-existing variables, `blender` and `blenderArgs`.
-There is nothing special about these.
-Apart from being part of Flamenco's default configuration, that is.
-When you go the more advanced route of creating your own [custom job types][jobtypes] you're free to create your own set of variables to suit your needs.

-[jobtypes]: {{< ref "usage/job-types" >}}